UR-Field-Labs/system-setup/README.md

-# Coding Environment Setup for the Field Lab 2024
+# Coding Environment Setup for the Field Lab 2024 (20 minutes)

 This document details installations that you should do to set up a minimal environment for performing effective coding and visualization.
 This document is most relevant for the AI/ML and data visualization working groups.